miyehn/niar/README.md

 Dear ImGui and RenderDoc integration

 Loading gLTF scenes and basic scene management
-* With a Blender addon to make my workflow easier
+* With a [Blender addon](scripts/blender/addons/myn) to make my workflow easier
 * Automatic hot reload when asset files change

+A CPU shader simulator that helps myself prototype and debug GLSL shaders.
+It was first created to help develop the sky atmosphere.
+See example usage in [Vincent.cpp](src/Vincent.cpp).

 A variety of rendering paths that can be modified/extended into more variants:
-* Simple forward
+* Simple unlit forward
 * PBR deferred with many post-processing options
   * emissive and translucent materials
   * environment maps